Kita no Yadokara

 Kita no Yadokara (北の宿から, Kita no Yadokara) is a song by Japanese enka singer Harumi Miyako.
 The song won the 18th Japan Record Awards' Grand Prix Award.

+It reached number 1 on the Oricon Singles Chart and sold more than 1.4 million copies.

 In popular culture

 The song played in the Lupin III Part 2 episode "The Great San Francisco Chase", but was removed from International releases that were used on Geneon DVDs and streaming sites for copyright reasons.
 The song plays as Koichi Zenigata falls asleep to the radio.